 Dr. Astrid Bracher is professor at the University Bremen (UB) and a senior scientist at the Alfred-Wegener-Institute Helmholtz Centre for Polar and Marine Research (AWI).
 She obtained her PhD at the UB in Biological Oceanography focusing on biooptics of the Southern Ocean, and then worked as research associate at the German Advisory Board for Global Change and as PostDoc on ENVISAT Atmospheric Sensor satellite validation at UB.
 In 2007 she was elected as Helmholtz-University Young Investigator to found the PHYTOOPTICS Group at AWI.
 Her group’s research currently focuses on the fields of biooptical in-situ sampling/techniques in the global and coastal ocean and inland waters; and of aquatic color algorithm development with a special focus on hyperspectral retrievals, including coupled ocean-atmosphere radiative modelling.
 She has published over 130 peer-reviewed international articles and book chapters and has supervised 8 PhD students and 9 postdocs in the last 15 years.
 Dr. Bracher is co-chair of the international “PFT (phytoplankton functional type) algorithm inter-comparison 2nd round-robin” working group and, since 2023, of the IOCCG Hyperspectral Remote Sensing Task Force.
 She was appointed as expert in 2017 for the Environmental Mapping and Analysis Program (EnMAP) Science Advisory Group; in 2021 to the Sentinel-3 Next Generation Optical/IR mission Ad Hoc Expert Group (S3NGO-AHEG) and in 2023 to its Mission Advisory Group (S3NGO-MAG) and the Scientific and Technical Advisory Committee for Copernicus Marine Service.

-Theme of Talk: Hijacking other sensors for ocean colour application.
+Title of Talk: Hijacking other thematic satellite sensors for ocean colour application.
+[Abstract]

 Dr. Howard R. Gordon